nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Need to make corrections or updates to transaction records?
 Tran$act allows you to edit transaction details, ensuring your records are accurate.

+**5. Filtering, Sorting Transactions**

+Need to find transactions meeting a specific criteria, and order them?
+Tran$act allows you to filter transactions by date, amount and person, and sort transactions by date and amount.

 **5. Dashboard Display**

 Upon opening the app, you'll be greeted with a clear and concise dashboard.
 The dashboard displays essential financial information, including total income, total expenses, net profit for the selected period.